 After transplant, a cardiologist performs regularly scheduled heart ultrasound ("echo") tests, and endomyocardial biopsies that are done in the heart catheterization suite.
 In addition, the cardiology team follows patients closely along with the surgeons and nurses, helps to adjust antirejection, blood pressure, and other medications, institutes and monitors preventive medical strategies (lipid lowering, exercise regimen), and treats other medical problems (diabetes, hypertension) that may arise.

 Role of the Transplant Surgeon: The surgeons work together and provide the leadership to the teams of doctors, nurses, and allied health care providers who perform your transplant.
-Typically one surgeon will travel with a team to the hospital where the donor is located, to remove the heart from the donor and to "put it to sleep" in a way that is likely to protect "preserve" its function.
-Meanwhile another team of surgeons will prepare the recipient to receive the new heart, and then perform the actual transplant procedure and associated peri-operative care.
+Typically one surgeon will travel with a team to the hospital where the donor is located, to remove the heart from the donor and to "put it to sleep" in a way that is likely to preserve its function.
+Meanwhile another team of surgeons will prepare the recipient to receive the new heart and then perform the actual transplant procedure.

-Role of the Psychiatrist: They meet with all potential transplant recipients in order to help determine the patients' ability to understand his/her options, ability to cope with the stresses and rigors of the transplant experience, and to make recommendations regarding the best way to manage any psychological issue that may occur at any time after transplantation.
+Role of the Psychiatrist: Psychiatrists meet with all potential transplant recipients in order to help determine the patients' ability to understand his/her options, assess his/her ability to cope with the stresses and rigors of the transplant experience, and to make recommendations regarding the best way to manage any psychological issue that may occur at any time after transplantation.

 Once the evaluation is complete, the transplant team will decide if heart transplantation is the best option.
 The risks and benefits will be discussed with each patient.
 If the patient and the transplant team agree that transplantation is the best available choice, the patient is then placed on the transplant waiting list at the University of Maryland.

 This page was last updated: February 4, 2014